private-octopus/c4/doc/c4-spec.md

 shows 3 successive rate increases without congestion.
 Otherwise, C4 enters cruising.

+Reception of a congestion signal during the Initial phase does not cause a change in the `nominal_rate` or `nominal_max_RTT`.

 ## Cruising state {#c4-cruising }

+The Cruising state is entered from the Recovery state.
+The coefficient `alpha_current` is set to 1.

+C4 will normally transition from Cruising state to Pushing state after 4 eras.
+It will transition to Recovery before that if a congestion signal is received.

+## Pushing state {#c4-pushing}

+The Pushing state is entered from the Cruising state.
+The coefficient `alpha_current` is set to 5/4 if the previous pushing attempt was successful (see {{c4-recovery}}), or 17/16 if it was not.

+C4 exits the pushing state after one era, or if a congestion signal is received before that.
+In an exception to standard congestion processing, the reduction in `nominal_rate` and `nominal_max_RTT` are not applied if the congestion signal is tied to a packet sent during the Pushing state.

 # Handling of congestion signals {#congestion-response}